SWaeldchen/swaeldchen.github.io/_pages/swt.md

 - acquiring access to an older car with a weaker key length,
 - turning a large truth table into a small Boolean function in algebraic normal form.
 I was a fresh beginner in all of these tasks and was able to break the encryption within a 4 months time frame.
 I worked completely independently, but had help with the soldering equipment.

+#### Finishing my Math published

+in 2022, i finished

+#### Presentations and Outreach

+Throughout my studies, I worked as an educator at the university for .
+I gave talks at conferences including ICML, AISTATS, XAI World, Sampta and DPG.
+I was furthermore invited to talk in seminaries of AIMS (Capetown), GAMM, Mathematics of Deep Learning.
+In 2020, I performed in the TU Science Slam as part of the Long Night of Science.

+I have on numerous occasions received the feedback that I give highly engaging talks that manage to present complex topics in an intuitive and understandable way.
+Fitting my presentation to the target audience,

 #### Musical translations